Geonovum/sospilot/docs/weatherstation.rst

 Raspberry Pi
 ------------

-A raspberry Pi will be setup as a headless (no GUI) server.
+A Raspberry Pi will be setup as a headless (no GUI) server.
+Via a USB Cable the Pi will be connected to the Davis datalogger cable.
+The Pi will run a Debian Linux version (Raspbian) with the free `weewx` weather server and archiver. `weewx` will fetch data from the Davis, storing this in MySQL or SQLLite.
+It can also can publish data to community Weather networks like Wunderground.

 Raspberry Pi core,
 bijv `RPi Kit van Kiwi Elektronics <http://www.kiwi-electronics.nl/raspberry-pi/board-and-kits/raspberry-pi-model-b-plus-bundel-met-voeding-en-noobs-op-microsd>`_ (EUR 59,95):